2023-Sustainable Industrial Processing Summit

 Cite this article as:

 Lobnik A. (2023).
 SILICA BASED NANOMATERIALS FOR SENSOR AND ENVIRONMENTAL APPLICATIONS.
-In F. Kongoli, F. Marquis, N. Chikhradze, T. Prikhna, O. Adiguzel, E. Aifantis, R. Das, P. Trovalusci (Eds.), Sustainable Industrial Processing Summit Intl.
+In F. Kongoli, F. Marquis, N. Chikhradze, T. Prikhna, O. Adiguzel, E. Aifantis, R. Das, P. Trovalusci (Eds.), Sustainable Industrial Processing Summit Volume 15 Intl.
 Symp on Advanced Materials and Modelling of Complex Materials (pp. 251-252).
 Montreal, Canada: FLOGEN Star Outreach